IISE Undergraduate Student Technical Paper Competition

 - Students must be an undergraduate student when the nominated paper is written.

-- Papers can be projects done for a company as part of a course, or they may be undergraduate research projects done at the home institution.
+- Paper can be projects done for a company as part of a course, internship, or other activity.
+They may be undergraduate research projects done at the home institution.

 - A faculty member may serve as an advisor on a project, but the work should primarily be done by the students.

 - A faculty member cannot be a co-author of the paper.

 - Only IIE members are eligible to participate.

 - Each participating university, including the host institution, may submit up to two papers as entries.

 The paper should be written in a professional journal format, including page numbers and table of contents.
 Every principal author must make an oral presentation at their respective University Region Conference.
-The first place winner will be eligible to compete in the Undergraduate Technical Paper Competition Global Finals at the IIE Annual Conference & Expo in May 2014 in Montreal, QC, Canada.
+The first place winner will be eligible to compete in the Undergraduate Technical Paper Competition Global Finals at the IIE Annual Conference & Expo in May 2015 in Nashville, Tenn.

 At the regional level, the paper may be written and delivered in the language of the region, or in the language established by the host committee (host committees should, of course, confer with the other chapters in the region before making any decision).
 The conference host committee is strongly encouraged to budget funds for translation of the document into English, should it be necessary.